unplugged-kk/JenkinsPipeline/awx-infra/Readme.md

 #Deploy AWX on Docker-Desktop

-#Prerequesite ( configure docker-desktop & k8s with minimum 3 cpu and 4 gb RAM)
+#Prerequisite ( configure docker-desktop & k8s with minimum 3 cpu and 4 gb RAM)

-In other section dont tick to enable experimental features.
+In other section don't tick to enable experimental features.

 * Kubernetes: